Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31H-usb-type-c.md

 1. The smartphone should indicate that it's charging when connected to either USB Type-A port.

-## UTC002.001 Thunderbolt 4 USB Type-C charging capability
+## UTC002.001 Thunderbolt 4 USB Type-C power output

 **Test description**

-This test verifies that the Thunderbolt 4 port is able to provide charging to a connected smartphone.
+This test verifies that the Thunderbolt 4 port is able to provide charging to a USB Type-C accessory.

 **Test configuration data**